Isaac-Leonard/accessible_gis/README.md

 New datasets can be created by selecting a subset of features from an existing dataset.
 New datasets can be created by simplifying the geometries of existing datasets.
 ### Example workflow
-It is possible for a user to download a vector dataset of an area they want to examine, select a subset of specific features, reproject it to a specific projection, simplify the geometries to make it simpler to work with and then use the result to download a DEM of the area from a source like [Elvis](https://elevation.fsdf.org.au) then reproject into a new crs and generate derived datasets like slope or aspect profiles and finally classify the resulting pixels into a new datas
+It is possible for a user to download a vector dataset of an area they want to examine, select a subset of specific features, reproject it to a specific projection, simplify the geometries to make it simpler to work with and then use the result to download a DEM of the area from a source like [Elvis](https://elevation.fsdf.org.au) then reproject into a new crs and generate derived datasets like slope or aspect profiles and finally classify the resulting pixels into a new dataset.
+They can then generate a csv with rows for how many times each pixel value appears in the final raster dataset.